Stacktical/stacktical.github.io/_posts/2022-08-08-stacktical-dsla-protocol-metaverse-engagement-platform-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ## Under the Hood, a Platform Agnostic Engagement Framework 🏆

 The experience we envisioned for the DSLA Metaverse required a new underlying framework to power it, which evolved into the tool we now have.
 Think of this framework a little like [IFTTT](https://ifttt.com), but for NFTs. **IFTTM** -- If This Then **Mint**.
+Another way to frame it is similar to a [POAP](https://poap.xyz) (Proof of Attendance Protocol), but instead of just being a Proof of Attenadance NFT, DSLA Metaverse NFTs are a Proof of **Ability** or Proof of **Accomplishment**.

 The DSLA Metaverse is a **proof of concept**, the first engagement experience built on top of this new IFTTM engagement framework.